+-

+University: P. J. Šafá rik University in Košice

+Faculty: Faculty of S cience

+Course ID: ÚFV/ BKP1/22 Course name: Bachelor Pr roject

+Course type, scope a Course type: Recommended cou Per week: Per stud Course method: pre rse-load (hours): ly period:

+Number of ECTS cr edits: 2

+Recommended seme ster/trimester of the cours e: 5.

+Course level: I.

+Prerequisities:

-University: P. J. Šafárik University in Košice Faculty: Faculty of S cience Course ID: ÚFV/ BKP1/22 Course name: Bachelor Pr roject Course type, scope a Course type: Recommended cou Per week: Per stud Course method: pre rse-load (hours): ly period: Number of ECTS cr edits: 2 Recommended seme ster/trimester of the cours e: 5.
-Course level: I. Prerequisities: ased on the assignments of the supervisor and the student demonstr project, can study, pro Learning outcomes: The design of the bachelor's project structure for the elaboration of a bachelor's thesis, in which the student demonstrates that he is able to define, update the topic and structure of the bachelor's project, can study, process and correctly cite selected bibiographic resources, has an idea of formal and graphic aspects of the thesis.
+• ased on the assignments of the supervisor and

+the student demonstr ates that he is able to define ocess and correctly cite select r the elaboration of a bachelor's thesis, in which e, update the topic and structure of the bachelor's eted bibiographic resources, has an idea of formal

 The bachelor project project, the student is following activities: of project structure in w Brief outline of the course: The bachelor project is focused on a selected area of physics.
-Based on the goals of the bachelor's project, the student implements the first (preparatory phase) of the bachelor's thesis based on the following activities: clearly defines the topic, studies and updates bibiographic resources, creates a project structure in which formulates the working hypothesis, problem solving methods, works on the specified problem, prepares citations of bibliographic resources 1 re, papers) based on the pro ject assignments. sis for University of P.J.
+Based on the goals of the bachelor's project, the student implements the first (preparatory phase) of the bachelor's thesis based on the following activities: clearly defines the topic, studies and updates bibiographic resources, creates a project structure in which formulates the working hypothesis, problem solving methods, works on the specified problem, prepares citations of bibliographic resources

+1 re, papers) based on the pro ject assignments. sis for University of P.J.
 Safarik.

+Course language: Slovak, English

+Notes:

-Course language: Slovak, English Notes: Course assessment Total number of assessed students: 4 abs n 100.0 0.0 Provides:
+Course assessment Total number of asse ssed students: 12

+abs n

+100.0 0.0

+Provides:

 University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Bachelor Project BKP2/14 Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: present Number of ECTS credits: 4 Recommended semester/trimester of the course: 6.
 Course level: I. Prerequisities: Conditions for course completion: FInalization and submission of the bachelor project based on the assignments of the supervisor and acceptance of its content by the supervisor.
 Learning outcomes: Finished bachelor project prepared as a design of a bachelor thesis, as an evidence that student is able to process konwledge available in different resources, citate correctly and keep the layout correctly, prepare a presentation and share the results in front of experts.
 Brief outline of the course: Using the created structure and partial work on the bachelor project, the student implements the second (finalization) phase of elaboration of the bachelor thesis based on the following activities: finalizes the project into a thesis in required formal and technical forms with correct citations of bibliographic references, implements the principles of presentation and reporting the work and its results.
 Recommended literature: 1.
 Resources (literature, papers) based on the project assignments.
 2. Regulations No. 1/2011 about final works (thesis for University of P.J.
 Safarik.
-Course language: Slovak, English Notes: Course assessment Total number of assessed students: 15 abs n 100.0 0.0 Provides:
+Course language: Slovak, English Notes: Course assessment Total number of assessed students: 16 abs n 100.0 0.0 Provides: